 Understanding the science behind weight loss

-Generally, eating fewer calories than your body burns leads to the loss of body weight, which is typically comprised of water weight or body fat.
+Generally, eating fewer calories than your body burns leads to the loss of body weight, which is typically comprised of a combination of water weight, body fat and “lean tissue” (otherwise known as muscle).
 But factors unrelated to caloric intake can influence the pace at which your body burns calories:

 How diet impacts weight loss

-Different eating approaches can lead to different types of weight loss: Diets that elicit rapid weight loss (think: ones that recommend eating only one or two foods, like the cottage cheese or cabbage soup diet, or the extremely low-carb keto diet) primarily encourage the rapid loss of water weight, Soloff says.
-That’s because a sudden restriction of calories (especially carbs) depletes the body of glucose, it’s most easily accessible source of fuel, forcing the body to tap stores of glycogen—a compound that’s comprised of more water molecules than glucose, Soloff explains.
+Different eating approaches can lead to different types of weight loss: Diets that elicit rapid weight loss by restricting food groups (think: ones that recommend eating only one or two foods, like the cottage cheese or cabbage soup diet, or the extremely low-carb keto diet) deliver weight loss because you are eating fewer calories overall.
+You have fewer food groups to choose from.
+In addition, restriction of carbs can also encourage the loss of water weight, Soloff says.
+That’s because the restriction of carbs depletes the body of glucose, it’s most easily accessible source of fuel, forcing the body to tap stores of glycogen—a compound that stores glucose alongside water, Soloff explains.
 Those water molecules get lopped off and excreted in urine when glycogen is broken down for fuel.
 What’s more, most rapid weight loss diets scrap foods that promote water retention, like high-sodium options.
-This causes further loss of water weight through urine, which contributes to weight loss.
+This causes further loss of water weight through urine, which contributes to this temporary weight loss.

-The benefits you derive from any amount of weight loss depend on your ability to keep that weight off, Soloff says.
-Repeatedly losing and regaining weight—which is more likely when going on and off of extreme diets—can increase your cardiovascular disease risk, chip away at your psychological wellbeing, and may make sustained weight loss harder.
+The benefits you derive from any amount of weight loss depend on the extent to which that weight stays off, Soloff says.
+Repeatedly losing and regaining weight—which is more likely when going on and off of extreme diets—can increase your cardiovascular disease risk, chip away at your psychological well being, and may make sustained weight loss harder.

 What metabolism has to do with weight loss